UWB-ACM/CTCI/Spring-2019/trees_graphs/SOLUTIONS_2019Spring.md

-    a map of objects which contain a valid node and the weight sum to access that node from Kevin Bacon an additional map that maps the current node to the previous node in lowest-sum traversal a set of nodes that have already been visited a queue of nodes to check next, containing the node and the neighbor's weight add all of Kevin Bacon's neighbors to the queue, if the weight is less than 6
+    a map of objects which contain a valid node and the weight sum to access that node from Kevin Bacon an additional map that maps the current node to the previous node in lowest-sum traversal a set of nodes that have already been visited a queue (priority queue) of nodes to check next, containing the node and the neighbor's weight add all of Kevin Bacon's neighbors to the queue, if the weight is less than 6
 // use Dijkstra's algorithm to traverse the graph while the queue is not empty: